 Here we are in 2023 and we must ask ourselves what we want to do with all that we’ve learned.
 Where do we go from here?
 Do we want to go back to pre-pandemic norms, or do we want to forge a new path forward using the insights we’ve gleaned over the past three years?
 In other words, the future of healthcare, including revenue cycle management, is up to us.

-We’ve picked three of the most pressing challenges hospital revenue cycle leaders face and offer proven ways to turn each challenge into an opportunity for improvement.
+We’ve picked five of the most pressing challenges hospital revenue cycle leaders face and offer proven ways to turn each challenge into an opportunity for improvement.

 The continued march toward value-based care should change how we view revenue cycle management (RCM).
 Today, it’s often seen as an end-of-cycle process.
 But with value-based care, it needs to be front and center with a new emphasis on process quality and efficiency, especially in areas such as coding and claims management—both of which directly impact revenue.

 With today’s staffing shortages, however, hospitals are finding it difficult to fill revenue cycle positions and keep them filled.
 Now that many of these positions are remote, RCM specialists have a nationwide pool of jobs to choose from, which has made the hiring market for seasoned experts more competitive.
 Higher salaries, sign-on bonuses, and retention efforts have driven labor-related costs sky high.

 One way to mitigate the impact of staffing shortages is to implement new technologies like artificial intelligence (AI) to automate manual, error-prone revenue cycle processes.

 One way to mitigate the impact of staffing shortages is to implement new technologies like artificial intelligence (AI) to automate manual, error-prone revenue cycle processes.
 While this trend was on the increase even before the pandemic, hospitals that have yet to get on board should reconsider the urgency to do so.